-- D. Hearing with the Student Conduct Committee - I. The Student Conduct Committee shall consist of four faculty members and three alternate faculty members plus three student members and two alternate student members.
+- D. Hearing with the Student Life Committee - I. The Student Life Committee shall consist of four faculty members and three alternate faculty members plus three student members and two alternate student members.
 It shall be the hearing body for student or student group disciplinary hearings.
 A quorum requires five voting members, two of whom must be students and three of whom must be faculty.
 Official action will require four votes.

-- 2. The hearing shall be conducted by the chairperson of the Student Conduct Committee or by a hearing officer appointed by the Associate Vice President of Student Affairs. - All student or student group discipline hearings shall be held in closed session. - 4.
+- 2. The hearing shall be conducted by the chairperson of the Student Life Committee or by a hearing officer appointed by the Vice President of Student Affairs. - 3.
+All student or student group discipline hearings shall be held in closed session. - 4.
 The student or student group may be represented by an attorney or other representative.
-If the student does not attend, but the Office of Student Affairs has proof of notice given and received, the Student Conduct Committee may choose to proceed with or reschedule the hearing.

-5. The hearing may be recorded stenographically or by tape.
-If either party causes a recording to be made, the other party shall be offered an opportunity to purchase a copy of the transcript of the tape.

-6. At the commencement of the hearing, either party may request the exclusion of witnesses.

-- 7. The complainant(s) and the student or student group may make short opening statements. - 8.
+If the student does not attend, but the Office of Student Affairs has proof of notice given and received, the Student Life Committee may choose to proceed or reschedule the hearing. - 5.
+The hearing may be recorded stenographically or by tape.
+If either party causes a recording to be made, the other party shall be offered an opportunity to purchase a copy of the transcript of the tape. - 6.
+At the commencement of the hearing, either party may request the exclusion of witnesses. - 7.
+The complainant(s) and the student or student group may make short opening statements. - 8.
 The complainant(s) shall first present evidence.
 The student or student group may cross-examine all witnesses in attendance and review any written evidence presented by the complainant(s). - 9.
 The student or student group may then present evidence to refute the charges.
-The hearing officer may cross-examine all witnesses in attendance and review any written evidence presented by the student. - The Committee may, at any time, direct questions to the parties or their witnesses. - 11.
+The hearing officer may cross-examine all witnesses in attendance and review any written evidence presented by the student - 10.
+The Committee may, at any time, direct questions to the parties or their witnesses. - II.
 The complainant(s) and the student or student group may make closing statements at the conclusion of the hearing concerning both the issue of violation of Student Code of Conduct and appropriate disciplinary action. - 12.
-The Committee may receive all relevant oral or written evidence without regard to the legal rules of evidence, provided such evidence is relevant material and would be relied upon by reasonably prudent persons in the conduct of their affairs. - 13.
-If, during the preliminary investigation, it is determined that any witness would be subject to physical or mental harassment or that an emergency exists, the witness need not be present at the hearing, but may present as evidence a written summary of his/her testimony.
-The summary shall include the reason for the witness' absence and a statement verifying that the contents of the summary are true.
-If an imminent fear of reprisal exists, a Student Affairs administrator may also present a written statement in which the witness' identity has been concealed.
+The Committee may receive all relevant oral or written evidence without regard to the legal rules of evidence, provided such evidence is relevant material and would be relied upon by reasonably prudent persons in the conduct of their affairs.